 The completed 34km Camperdown to Timboon trail is a wonderful family adventure, dotted with statuesque trestle bridges and spellbinding scenery.
-Riders and walkers traverse volcanic features listed in Kanawinka Global Geopark, farmland, wooded grassland and tall wet forest on descent into the wooded Timboon valley.
+Riders and walkers traverse volcanic features, farmland, wooded grassland and tall wet forest on descent into the wooded Timboon valley.

 The trail provides an important connective corridor for native animals.
 The relationship between native wildlife and the trail is creatively interpreted by a display housed in the Timboon Railway Shed Distillery.
 This building along with the old ticket office forms the southern terminus of stage 1 of the trail.

-The heritage listed 1891 Timboon Trestle Bridge spans the Curdies River and is accessible via road and via the Coast to Crater trail.
+The heritage listed 1891 Timboon Trestle Bridge spans the Curdies River and is accessible via road and via the trail.
 The bridge provided a vital link via standard gauge to Camperdown and Melbourne.
 Nowadays visitors can enjoy a picnic in a picturesque valley formed by the Curdies River.
 This section is an easy 5km roll or walk from the trailhead in Timboon.

-There are many remnant trestle bridges along the Camperdown Timboon Rail Trail many covered in moss and surrounded by ferns offering great photo opportunities along the way.
+There are many remnant trestle bridges along the Camperdown Timboon Rail Trail covered in moss and surrounded by ferns offering great photo opportunities along the way.

 Didn't bring your bike?
 No problems, you can even book a picnic ride with all the goodies with ride with us!